-Representative Sam Johnson (R-TX) has introduced a bill that shows how Social Security can be “reformed” by slashing benefits for everyone.
-Sadly, in what would be a massive violation of the commitment between the generations that is at the heart of Social Security, Mr. Johnson targets his largest cuts on the youngest Americans, safely assuming that children in elementary school aren’t likely to know what would be in store for them if this bill were to be enacted and that their parents and grandparents won’t care.
+In December 2016, former Representative Sam Johnson (R-TX) introduced a bill that proposed “reforming” Social Security by slashing benefits for everyone.
+Sadly, in what would be a massive violation of the commitment between the generations that is at the heart of Social Security, Mr. Johnson targeted his largest cuts on the youngest Americans, safely assuming that children in elementary school were not likely to know what would be in store for them if this bill were to be enacted, and that their parents and grandparents would not care.

-Mr. Johnson’s bill was introduced toward the end of the 114th Congress and appears to be the opening salvo by the House Republicans in their attack on Social Security.
-This bill would do irreparable harm to the 60 million Americans who currently receive Social Security but, regrettably, it would also cut benefits for the 167 million Americans currently paying into Social Security so that they might have some economic security when they retire.
+Mr. Johnson’s bill was introduced toward the end of the 114th Congress.
+At the time, it appeared to be the opening salvo by House Republicans in their attack on Social Security, and many of the individual provisions in the bill continue to be promoted by conservative critics of Social Security.
+The provisions in this bill would do irreparable harm to the 65 million Americans who currently receive Social Security but, regrettably, it would also cut benefits for the 180 million Americans currently paying into Social Security so that they might have some economic security when they retire.
 It even cuts benefits for children who are currently too young to be contributing to the program.

 What does this bill do?
 For starters, it demonstrates that, if you ignore the well-being of the American people, it is possible to put together a package of benefit cuts that are so massive that the author can claim he’s put together a plan that “saves Social Security.”